HarshKumarPal/HarshKumarPal/README.md

 ### 🌱 What I'm Up To

-- 🔍 Currently working on a project related to Augmented Reality.
+- 🔍 Currently working on a project related to Machine Learning.
 - 📚 Learning full-stack development.